OlianasD/BenchmarkE2EWebTesting/joomla/README.md

 *	E-mail configuration: No
 * 	Remove installation folder

 After completing the installation wizard (either manually or automatically), you need to access to the administration area of the application (http://localhost:8080/administrator), login and close some notifications, that otherwise would change the expected layout of the page and make test scripts fail.
 In detail, you have to answer "Never" to the permission to collect statistics, and read all post installation messages.
+You can execute these actions automatically by running `tests.RemoveMessages`.

 ![First step](https://i.imgur.com/1e2D90G.png "Answer Never to the permission to collect statistics")